The Vermont Statutes Online

 (8) “Public accommodation” means an individual, organization, governmental, or other entity that owns, leases, leases to, or operates a place of public accommodation.

 (9) “Readily achievable” means easily accomplishable and able to be carried out without much difficulty or expense.
-In determining whether an action is readily achievable, the factors considered in determining whether an action is an undue burden pursuant to subsection (10) of this section apply.
+In determining whether an action is readily achievable, the factors considered in determining whether an action is an undue burden pursuant to subdivision (10) of this section apply.

 (10) “Undue burden” means significant difficulty or expense.
 In determining whether an action would result in an undue burden, the following factors shall be considered: